Breast Self Examination

 • Feel for any unusual lump or mass under the skin.

-• Gently squeeze the nipple for any discharge.
+• Gently squeeze and check for any discharge from your nipple.

 Lying Flat

-• Using the hand on the opposite side, fingers flat, use the same circular motion described earlier.
+• Using your hand on the opposite side, fingers flat, use the same circular motion described earlier.

-• Examine every part of the breast for lumps, thickenings, or changes.
+• Examine every part of your breast for lumps, thickenings, or changes.

 • Feel for any unusual lump or mass under the skin.

-• Gently squeeze the nipple for any discharge.
+• Gently squeeze and check for any discharge from your nipple.